socketry/async-websocket/README.md

 There are [examples](examples/) which include:

-- [A command line chat client and application server](examples/chat/client.rb) which can read input from `stdin` and send messages to the server.
+- [A command line chat client/server](examples/chat) which can read input from `stdin` and send messages to the server.
+- [A small MUD client/server](examples/mud) which uses JSON for communation between client/server.
 - [A utopia-based web application](examples/utopia) which uses a JavaScript client to connect to a web application server.

 ### Client Side with Async